XiangzheYuan/XiangzheYuan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Xiangzhe Yuan (You can try pronouncing it like this: 'Shan Jer You-en',袁湘哲).
+My name is Xiangzhe Yuan (You can try pronouncing it like this: 'Shan Jer You-en').
 I am currently a PhD student in the CS department at UIowa.

 Research Interests
 ======